-Best Ethnobioloy Poster Award Recipients
+Best Ethnobiology Poster Award

-The Best Ethnobiology Poster Award was given to Heather Thakar from Temple University.
-Her poster title was "Food & Fertility in Prehistoric California: A Case-study of Risk-Reducing Foraging Behavior and Population Growth from Santa Cruz Island, California."
+2015 Heather Thakar (Temple University) Heather’s poster title was "Food & Fertility in Prehistoric California: A Case-study of Risk-Reducing Foraging Behavior and Population Growth from Santa Cruz Island, California."
 Heather's research in the Northern Channel Islands of California reveals fascinating information about the links between fertility, population growth, and food acquisition.
-Congratulations to Heather on her poster!

-2011 RAPINSKI, Michel (Institut de Recherche en Biologie Végétale,Québec) and Rui LILIN (University of Ottawa).
-Geographical Variations in the Phytochemical Profiles of Cree Anti diabetic Medicines.
+2011 Michel Rapinksi (Institut de Recherche en Biologie Végétale,Québec) and Rui Lilin (University of Ottawa) Michael and Rui’s poster title was “Geographical Variations in the Phytochemical Profiles of Cree Anti diabetic Medicines.”
+Congratulations Michel and Rui on their winning poster!
 [Abstract]